LT-IntroToAI-SY2526/assignment2-per3-ECami769/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Probably just knowing how to figure out percentages, once you explained it to us it made sense but it was difficult because I knew what I had to do but not how to do it.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use the match function for extracting information from a movie database by